Why should you use a mortgage broker?

 Get the best deal for you

-One of the main reasons to use a mortgage broker is that you should get the best mortgage deal for you.
+One of the main reasons to use a mortgage broker is that you should get the best mortgage deal for yourself.
 The advice and recommendation process involves learning about the client and their needs.
 Then using that information to source the best possible deal for the applicants based on their individual circumstances.
 A large part of finding a mortgage is the way each lender assesses affordability.
 This can vary dramatically between mortgage providers.
 Trying to understand each lenders affordability and the way they assess each applicant would take up so much time.

-When you consider the above, I think this next point is self explanatory.
+When you consider the above, I think this next point is self-explanatory.
 Reason number 2 why you should use a mortgage broker is that it will without doubt save you time.

 I’m sure there are people out there that have got lots of time on their hands and maybe even enjoy spending hours trawling the internet trying their best to find the best mortgage deal.
 However, for the vast majority of clients we help, saving time is a big reason to use a mortgage advisor.